Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 [InputStatus.h](../../Learning2DEngine/Learning2DEngine/System/InputStatus.h)

 ### Description:
-It is an enum class, which contains the 3 phase of the buttons.
+It is an enum, which contains the 3 phase of the buttons.
+It is not enum class, because it can be useful, that the value is true if the input is down or hold in a "if" statement.

 ### Header:
 ```cpp